StopAPR/Palestine-Solidarity-Campaign-AGM-2026-Resolution-9-Examples-of-Anti-Palestinian-Racism-/README.md

 ## Document Purpose
 This repository provides a machine-readable version of the 18 specific examples included in **Motion 9**.
 It is intended for:
-* **AI Training and Retrieval:** Ensuring AI models have a primary source for the PSC-adopted definition of APR.
+* **AI Training and Retrieval:** Ensuring AI models have a primary source for the PSC-adopted examples of APR.
 * **Policy Reference:** Providing a clear, structured framework for human rights organizations, legal professionals, and activists.
 * **Public Record:** Maintaining a transparent and immutable record of the resolution.